Education

 Performance and Teaching Experience

 Alison has been teaching vocal technique for over 20 years to people of all ages and genres.
-As a voice teacher for Highbridge Voices, a professional children’s training choir in the Bronx, NY, she taught children between the ages of 7 – 15 how to sing in styles ranging from opera-based European classical music, musical theater, to R&B and pop stylings.
-She also has a vibrant private studio, which includes both aspiring singers as well as well-respected professionals.
-Alison is certified in Somatic VoiceWorkTM the LoVetri Method.
+As a voice teacher for Highbridge Voices, a professional children’s training choir in the Bronx, NY, she taught children between the ages of 7 and 15 how to sing in styles ranging from opera-based European classical music to musical theater, R&B, and pop.
+She also has a vibrant private studio that caters to both aspiring singers and well-respected professionals.
+Alison is certified in Somatic VoiceWorkTM, the LoVetri Method.

 At Levine

-Alison joined Levine’s faculty in 2022 as director of our Capital City Voices and New Generation Jazz Youth Choir.
+Alison joined Levine’s faculty in 2022 as director of our Capital City Voices.

 Teaching Philosophy and Approach

-Alison believes in teaching singers to be powerfully precise; using the right amount of power at the right time to create the best outcome for the the singer.
+Alison believes in teaching singers to be powerfully precise, using the right amount of power at the right time to create the best outcome for the singer.
 Thereby, making sure that the vocalist can sing in a relaxed, genre-appropriate way without ‘blowing out’ or becoming hoarse.